 In addition to visiting the top attractions, you can enjoy the local gastronomy, try the local coffee grown in the mountains nearby, and immerse yourself into the local culture.

-For the most part, tourists who visit Ahuachapan do it as part of La Ruta de Las Flores trip; nonetheless, some people stay in town and use it as a base of operations and take day trips to nearby attractions.
+For the most part, tourists who visit Ahuachapan do it as part of the La Ruta de Las Flores trip; nonetheless, some people stay in town and use it as a base of operations and take day trips to nearby attractions.

 Visit La Parroquia de la Asuncion Church.